From the Charlotte Observer (membership read):

 He seems like the Bobcats’ target customer — young, affluent and a sports fan who buys Carolina Panthers and Davidson basketball tickets.
 But he passed on Bobcats tickets this season because he felt the cost exceeds the value.

 Earlier in the piece:

-The hope for teams is that new arenas will have amenities that fans are willing to pay extra for, so the hope is that the new arena will increase demand for the team's games.
-But demand curves still slope downward, and this is borne out by the article.
+The hope for teams is that new arenas will have amenities that fans are willing to pay extra for, so the hope is that the new stadium will increase demand for the team’s games.
+But demand curves still slope downward, borne out by the article.

 Price-setting is essentially a trial-and-error process since businesses never really know what the demand for their product would be.
 But one would expect that the Bobcat officials would have a decent handle on the demand for their team’s games, even in the new arena.